Superconductor Vortex Spectrum Including Fermi Arc States in Time-Reversal Symmetric Weyl Semimetals: Majorana modes and tunable supersymmetry

+Majorana modes (MMs) in condensed matter invariably appear as topologically protected localized zero energy bound states trapped in topological defects such as superconductor vortices and domain walls \citet{Alicea2012,Beenakker2013,Elliott2015,FuKaneProximity,Hosur2011,Kitaev2000,Leijnse2012,Liu2018,Liu2017,Lutchyn2011,Ma2017,Mohanta2014,Mourik2012,Nadj-Perge2014,QiZhangRMP,Read2000,Rokhinson2012,Sato2010,Sato2017}.
+We now show that the semiclassical orbits described here give rise to a novel class of MMs that are nonlocal in mixed real-and-momentum space.

-As depicted in Fig. \ref{fig:Schematic}(right) and computed numerically in Fig. \ref{fig:Different-kz-results}(right), semiclassical orbits in a TWSM appear in pairs related by $\mathcal{T}$.
-Heuristically, since energy is conjugate to time, the two orbits in a pair yield quantum eigenstates $|n+\rangle$ and $|n-\rangle$ with opposite energies $E_{n}^{+}$ and $E_{n}^{-}$ that guarantee a particle-hole symmetric spectrum.
-More precisely, they satisfy
+As depicted in Fig.~1(c) and computed numerically in Fig.~2(c) of the main paper, semiclassical orbits in a TWSM appear in pairs related by $\mathcal{T}$ and guarantee a particle-hole symmetric spectrum.
+Specifically, the two orbits in a pair yield quantum eigenstates $|n\pm\rangle$ with opposite energies $E_{n}^{\pm}$ such that

 where $\mathcal{C}$ denotes charge conjugation and $H_{v}$ is the vortex Bogoliubov-deGennes Hamiltonian.
-This behavior is a mixed real-and-momentum space generalization of the correspondence between particle-hole conjugate states in the vortex spectrum and Kramer's conjugate Fermi surfaces in the normal state \citet{Hosur2011}.

-A striking behavior arises whenever $E_{n}^{\lambda}=0$.
-At these points, ``cat'' superpositions of the eigenstates are simultaneous eigenstates of $H_{v}$ and $\mathcal{C}$ since
+Whenever $E_{n}^{\lambda}=0$, ``cat'' superpositions of the eigenstates are simultaneous eigenstates of $H_{v}$ and $\mathcal{C}$: